-CBiRC is developing several cross-cutting technologies into “Testbed” concepts or systems that combine multiple technologies developed from the Research Program (combined output of Thrust1, 2 and 3).
-This can be envisioned as an array of opportinities in the form of multiple biorenewable chemical platforms (see Diagram).
+CBiRC’s “Bioproducts Foundry” is developing several cross-cutting technologies into “Testbed” concepts or systems that combine multiple technologies developed from the Research Program (combined output of Thrust1, 2 and 3).
+This can be envisioned as an array of opportinities in the form of multiple biorenewable chemical platforms (see diagrams below) that serve to enable scalable manufacturing of bioproducts serving a range of market sectors.

-Although multiple testbeds can be envisioned, CBiRC currently has three Testbeds under development: (i) Carboxylic Acids Testbed, (ii) Pyrones Testbed, (iii) Bi/Multi-Functionals Testbed.
+Although multiple testbeds can be envisioned, CBiRC currently has three Testbeds under development in the Bioproducts Foundry: (i) Carboxylic Acids Testbed, (ii) Pyrones Testbed, (iii) Bi/Multi-Functionals Testbed.
 The testbeds utilize know-how combined with innovative research and education programs in Fermentation, Biocatalysis, Chemical Catalysis with an expectation of end-user developments such as polymerization:

 - Fermentation: CBiRC is redirecting valuable renewable biomaterial away from ethanol fermentation into an array of novel biorenewable or bio-based chemicals.